-- Plug in the power cord (see HOW TO PLUG IN THE POWER CORD on page 8). - 2 Locate the on/off switch on the front of the treadmill near the power cord.
-Move the on/off switch to the on position.
+- Plug in the power cord (see page 9). - Locate the reset/off circuit breaker near the power cord.
+Move the circuit breaker to the reset position.

-Stand on the foot rails of the treadmill.
-Find the clip attached to the key and slide the clip fully onto the waistband of your clothes.
-Next, insert the key into the console.
-After a moment, the displays, the LED track, and various indicators will light.
+3 Stand on the foot rails of the treadmill.
+Find the clip attached to the key (see the drawing on page 10) and slide the clip onto the waistband of your clothes.
+Next, route the cord attached to the clip under the handgrip pulse sensor, and insert the key into the console.
+After a moment, the displays and various indicators will light.
 Test the clip by carefully taking a few steps backward until the key is pulled from the console.
-If the key is not pulled from the console, adjust the position of the clip as needed.
-Then, reinsert the key into the console.
+If the key is not pulled from the console, adjust the position of the clip.